nanaboat1/FamilyPR/Readme.md

-# Data Science FP2 - Informatics Client Final Project Implementation and Presentation
+# Data Science FP2 - Data Science Final Project Implementation and Presentation for Clients
 Class: CS251 – Data Science
 Last Modified: 5/11/2021
 Authors: Kent Jones

 ## Overview
 The final project will be presented to the entire class and you may also wish to present your research at other venues (conferences, etc.) in the future, so, doing a good job on this research project can benefit you and your clients!
 Be sure to invite your client to the presentation!
 We will record the presentations as well so they can see it if they can't attend.

-This project will have two parts:
-1. Understanding the implementation
-2. Understanding the presentation

 **************************************
 ### Grade Break Down